rjkviegas/skills-workshops/ruby-fundamentals/data-structures/README.md

 ## Data structures

-### Learning objectives
+### Learning outcomes
-* Understand that arrays and hashmaps can be used to store and retrieve information in a program
+* Use arrays and hashmaps to store and retrieve information
-* Understand how an array is different from a hashmap
+* Compare and contrast arrays and hashmaps
-* Understand how to use an array and a hashmap in your programs
+* Explain how arrays and hashmaps might be used in a novel context

+### Introduction

+Imagine you're designing a menu system for a restaurant.
+Somewhere, somehow, there _has_ to be stored a collection of items that are available for purchase.

-A solution to this could be to store these items together in an `array`.
+One approach would be to store the items in an `array`.
 ```
   menu = ["pizza", "burger", "chicken"]
 ```

-Now imagine we want to keep track of the price of each item.
-A reasonable question we might have is how much is a pizza?
+But surely we also want to keep track of the price for each item.
+A customer might, for example, want to know the cost of the pizza they're considering.

-We could come up with another list like so.
+We _could_ put the prices in another array, like so.
 ```
   menu = ["pizza", "burger", "chicken"]
   prices = [8, 9, 6]
 ```

-Again this is vulnerable to getting out of sync if we want to update our menu.
+But, this is a dangerous approach – if someone wants to update the menu, they'd have to be careful to update our prices array as well.

-We'd have to be careful to update our prices array.
-To answer our question of "how much is a pizza?" we would first need to find the position of "pizza" in our menu array and then find the corresponding element in the `prices` array.
+If you remain unconvinced that this is a poor solution, think back to the question "how much is the pizza?".
+To answer that we would first need to find the position of "pizza" in our `menu` array and then find the corresponding element in the `prices` array.  **Try implementing that solution.**

-An alternative is we could make each element in our menu array an array itself.
+Alternatively we could use an array of arrays, like so.

 ```
   menu = [["pizza",8],["burger",9],["chicken",6]]
 ```
-This is an improvement because now the price and the dish are stored together.
+This _is_ definitely an improvement!
+Now the price and the dish are stored together.
-Back to our question.
-How much is a pizza?
+So... how much is the pizza?

 ```
     price = 0